CommE2E/olm/docs/megolm.rst

 session.

-In order to maintain the ability to decrypt conversation history, inbound sessions should store a copy of their earliet known ratchet value (unless they explicitly want to drop the ability to decrypt that history).
+In order to maintain the ability to decrypt conversation history, inbound sessions should store a copy of their earliest known ratchet value (unless they explicitly want to drop the ability to decrypt that history).
 They may also choose to cache calculated ratchet values, but the decision of which ratchet states to cache is left to the application.